 Overview

-• Sport and Recreation Management
+• BS in Sport and Entertainment Management

-• Tourism and Hospitality Management
+• Event and Entertainment Management Certificate

-• Event and Entertainment Management
+• Event and Entertainment Management Minor

 All programs consist of coursework in the University's General Education (GenEd) program, the Fox School of Business and Management, STHM's major course requirements, and two supervised field experiences / internships.